mtconnect/android_client/README.md

 ITAMCO Android Client Application

+This application is the first MTConnect Client app for the Android.
+View your Machine Tools and Controls on any of your Android devices.

+Great for Machine Operators, Maintenance Technicians, Engineers, Programmers, or Plant Managers.

+Quick and Easy Access to your MTConnect Agent over both Mobile Phone and WiFi Networks.

+Add, Delete, and Monitor as many machines and controls as you would like.
+Just select the desired Device after entering the http:// DNS or ip address and touch the "Current" button on the bottom of the screen and view in real-time your machine or control.
+Host Connection must be MTConnect compatible (requires MTConnect Agent).

+A DOM Parser was developed in the application to parse the XML stream produced by a MTConnect Agent.

 Some of contents of this readme can also be found at android.com, please refer to android.com for more info.

 Creating an Android Project